 The incorporation process of a subsidiary in Qatar is not complex, however, it is recommended to have the support and assistance of a company formation agent in Qatar who can handle all the tasks.
 Also, you can appoint one of our representatives to act on behalf of your future company in Qatar.

 How much does it take to register a subsidiary in Qatar?

-The registration of a subsidiary in Qatar is relatively fast, but it might take time until you hire staff and take care of matters like accounting, human resources, legal aspects, etc. This is where our consultants can provide in-depth support throughout the entire registration process of a subsidiary in Qatar.
+The registration of a subsidiary in Qatar in 2021 is relatively fast, but it might take time until you hire staff and take care of matters like accounting, human resources, legal aspects, etc. This is where our consultants can provide in-depth support throughout the entire registration process of a subsidiary in Qatar.

 Who issues the approvals for companies in Qatar?

 The Ministry of Business and Trade in Qatar is in charge of issuing the necessary approvals for companies established by foreigners in this country.
 Even if the legislation related to foreign investments is quite permissive, there are particular rules that refer to the ownership of a business in Qatar.
 In some cases, foreign entrepreneurs might direct the attention to joint ventures or partnerships instead of limited liability companies for establishing a subsidiary in Qatar.